kyletan1995/defenseAnalysis/README.md

 - catData - the dataframe exported from Python that shows all cat inputs in their raw string form.
 - catDataConverted - the dataframe that shows the converted ranks of each input categorical variable.
 1 represents a more defensive style, 3 on the other end of the spectrum represents a more offensive style.

-### Initial Results.ipynb
-This is all the code and rough work done for all the model building and analysis done in the "INITIAL RESULTS AND CODE" phase of the project.
-Recent as of 3/11/2023

 ### RworkspaceII.R
 This is all the code and rough work done for all the model building and analysis done in the "INITIAL RESULTS AND CODE" phase of the project.